-Money isn’t about math.
-It’s about meaning.
+Money isn’t math.
+It’s meaning.

 No budgets.
 No guilt.
 No lectures.